Stability of the optimal filter in continuous time: Beyond the bene{\v s} filter: Introduction

-In the case where $f$ satisfies a particular differential equation, then $\pi_{t}$ is called the Bene\v{s} (see \cite{benes-1981}, \cite{bain-crisan-2009}) and there exists an explicit formula for the density of $\pi_{t}$, for all $t$.
+where $P(x)$ is a second-order polynomial with positive leading-order coefficient, then $\pi_{t}$ is called the Bene\v{s} filter (see \cite{benes-1981}, \cite{bain-crisan-2009}) and there exists an explicit formula for the density of $\pi_{t}$, for all $t$.
 The study of the Bene\v{s} filter is developed in \cite{ocone-1999}.
+Under Hypothesis \ref{hyp:de-base}, we have (\ref{eq:Benes}) if and only if $f(x)=f(0)(1+xf(0))^{-1}$.
 What we present here is a case in the neighborhood of the Bene\v{s} filter.

-The outline of the paper is the following.
-In Sections 1 and 2, we reduce the problem to a filtering problem in discrete time in which we have a handle on the likelihoods.
-In Section 3, we recall useful notions on filtering.
-In Section 4 and 5, we introduce the robust filter and its properties.
-At the beginning of Section 5, we explain our strategy.
-In Section 6, we prove the two main results: that the optimal filter can be approximated by robust filters uniformly in time (Proposition \ref{prop:approx-par-filtre-robuste}), and that the optimal filter is stable with respect to its initial condition (Theorem \ref{thm:stabilite}).